enatsek/Debian-Ubuntu/FHSOnDebianUbuntu.md

 Word lists for other languages may be added using the English name for that language, e.g., /usr/share/dict/french, /usr/share/dict/danish, etc.

 #### 16.8.3. /usr/share/man - Online Manuals
-The primary {<mandir} of the system is /usr/share/man. /usr/share/man contains manual information for commands and data under the / and /usr filesystems.
+The primary **mandir** of the system is /usr/share/man. /usr/share/man contains manual information for commands and data under the / and /usr filesystems.

 #### 16.8.4. /usr/share/misc - Miscellaneous Architecture-independent Data